Zoom avatars are like Memoji for your meetings

-(Pocket-lint) - Memojis are pretty cool, but you can't use them when you're on a call on Zoom - but don't worry, the virtual meeting company has 'borrowed' them.
+Memojis are pretty cool, but you can't use them when you're on a call on Zoom - but don't worry, the virtual meeting company has 'borrowed' them.

 Just like Memojis, the Zoom app avatars are artistic representations of your face for those times when you don't really want everyone to actually see your real face.
 Whatever the reason, sometimes you just want to be visible without being seen.
 Now you can, with Zoom saying that there are multiple different customization options to make your avatar look just right.